Hopalong Cassidy (film series): Home media

-After Boyd's death, his company devoted to Hopalong Cassidy, U.S. Television Office, retained control of Cassidy films but, by the mid-1960s, had withdrawn them from television and sales in home movie markets.
+After Boyd's death, his company devoted to Hopalong Cassidy, U.S. Television Office, known until 1984 as William Boyd Productions, retained control of Cassidy films but, by the mid-1960s, had withdrawn them from television and sales in home movie markets.
 This remained the situation until the mid-1990s, after many Cassidy fans had died, when the company made available to The Western Channel a package series of restored and cleaned negative-based prints of the films to cable TV.
 These remained available on that channel until 2000, when they were again withdrawn.

 On June 16, 2009, Echo Bridge Home Entertainment released the Hopalong Cassidy Ultimate Collector's Edition, which included all 66 theatrical films on 14 DVDs, packed into a facsimile Hopalong Cassidy tin lunchbox.

+As of the present, FilmRise distributes the Cassidy films for YouTube under license from U.S. Television Office, which remains the copyright holder for the franchise.